MicrosoftDocs/power-automate-docs/articles/format-data-by-examples.md

 ---
 title: Use format data by examples to change the format of data with Power Automate | Microsoft Docs
-description: Learn to use format data by examples to create expressions automatically, based on the output you want.
+description: Learn how to use format data by examples to create expressions automatically, based on the output you want.
 services: ''
 suite: flow
 documentationcenter: na
-author: msftman
+author: JoeFernandezMS
-editor: ''
-tags: ''
-ms.devlang: na
+contributors:
+  - JoeFernandezMS
+  - v-aangie
 ms.subservice: cloud-flow
-ms.topic: article
+ms.topic: conceptual

-ms.tgt_pltfrm: na
-ms.workload: na
-ms.date: 09/28/2022
+ms.date: 05/23/2023
-ms.author: deonhe
+ms.author: jofernan
 ms.reviewer: angieandrews
 search.audienceType:
   - flowmaker